OK, so you got an alert and you want to dig in. Where do you start? This article covers how we do things to help you with best practices.

 Phishing emails containing malicious attachments are one of the most common ways users get compromised, so let’s take a look at how this all comes together for activity related to a macro-enabled document.

-We’ll follow an alert through the decision path as we apply the Expel investigative process in order to answer the investigative questions, starting with: what is this activity?
+We’ll follow an alert through the decision path as we apply the Expel investigative process to answer the investigative questions, starting with: what is this activity?

 The initial alert comes from a suspicious Microsoft Office suite process relationship.

 An attacker tricking the user into opening a malicious Microsoft Office document that uses macros to spawn a scripting interpreter, which downloads and executes a malicious script.